理由(=riyuu):How to make excuses & explain reasons in Japanese (Request Lesson)

 OK, now it is your turn!
 Try to explain the reasons or make excuses, OK?

-When someone ask you for a reason, we don’t always use causative particles.
+When someone asks you for a reason, we don’t always use causative particles.
 But try to use some for your practice.
-Answer is not just one.
-If you want me to correct your sentences, just leave them in the comment section below.
+The answer is not just one.
+If you want me to correct your sentences, leave them in the comment section below.

 (Let me repeat this one last time.
-When you give not favorable reason to people, we don’t finish the sentence and make it sound vague so that you don’t repeat the negative result.)
+When you give an unfavorable reason to people, you don’t finish the sentence and make it sound vague so that you don’t repeat the negative result.)

 Q1「どうして昨日、来なかったの?」